Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Save4

-Find the item in Inventory or Stock Count.
+- Find the item in Inventory or Counts.

 Use Waste Log